alire-project/alire/doc/getting-started.md

 ### Using Alire with other indexes

-So far in this guide we have been using the community index, a central catalogue of publicly available crates, but it is possible to host your own index for crates which you do not wish to make generally available.
+So far in this guide we have been using the community index, a central catalog of publicly available crates, but it is possible to host your own index for crates which you do not wish to make generally available.
 For more information, see [using Alire with private crates](private-crates).